SageSir/alx-system_engineering-devops/0x00-shell_basics/README.md

 11.0 The file "11-lists" lists all files and the /boot directory 12.0 The File "12-file_type" writes a script that prints the type of the file named iamafile.
-The file "13-symbolic_link" creates a symbolic link to /bin/ls, named ls
+The file "13-symbolic_link" creates a symbolic link to /bin/ls, named ls 14.0 The file "14-copy_html" creates a script that copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.